Sywooch/support/README.md

-Yii 2 Basic Application Template
+Yii 2 Support Application Template
 ================================

-Yii 2 Basic Application Template is a skeleton Yii 2 application best for rapidly creating small projects.
+Yii 2 Support Application Template is a skeleton Yii 2 application best for rapidly creating small projects.

 The template contains the basic features including user login/logout and a contact page.